Travel Planning Made Simple. Create Your Own Itinerary.

 If you interact with a visitor in New Zealand and ask what’s their popular choice of camping, they would definitely say Responsible Freedom Camping.

 Responsible Freedom Camping is camping in a campervan/motor vehicle or a tent on a public conservation land with minimal to no facilities.
-While Responsible Freedom Camping comes free of cost, you are entirely responsible for your surrounding.
+While Responsible Freedom Camping comes free of cost, you are entirely responsible for your surroundings.
 Make sure you don’t leave any trace when you are leaving and that the site is tidy for the visitors coming next.

-There are over 500 Responsible Freedom Camping sites across New Zealand and they come with their fair bit of rules & regulations.
-Remember Responsible Camping overnight is allowed only for self-contained vehicles.
+There are over 500 Responsible Freedom Camping sites across New Zealand, and they come with their fair bit of rules & regulations.
+Remember, Responsible Camping overnight is allowed only for self-contained vehicles.

 • You are prohibited to leave behind any litter or human waste.